A. Isaiah denounces the city of Jerusalem.

 i.
 “The king of Judah at this time was Hezekiah – a good king – so the condemnatory judgment fell on the next person in line.
 Shebna and the populace in general did not share the godly principles of King Hezekiah.”
 (Wolf)

 b.
-What have you here, and whom have you here: The LORD speaks to Shebna, this proud man, and says, “Who do you think you are?
+What have you here, and whom have you here: The LORD spoke to Shebna, that proud man, and essentially said, “Who do you think you are?
 What do you think you have?
 You really are nothing and you have nothing.”

 c.
-As he who hews himself a sepulcher on high: What did Shebna do with his position of honor and authority?
-He made himself a fancy and prestigious tomb!
+As he who hews himself a sepulcher on high: This shows what Shebna did with his position of honor and authority.
+He made himself a fancy and prestigious tomb.
 In that day, this was a display of significant power and wealth.
-In this, Shebna personifies all of Jerusalem with his obsessive self-interest.
+In this, Shebna represented all of Jerusalem with his obsessive self-interest.

 i.
 Isaiah had prophesied that the people of Judah and Jerusalem would be carried away into exile, but Shebna didn’t believe it.
 He built this elaborate tomb to himself in Jerusalem, as if to say, “I will never be carried away in exile.
 I am so certain that I will die here that I will build my tomb here.”

 i.
 Shebna is the same kind of man Jesus spoke about in Luke 12:16-21, in the parable of the rich fool.
-The man spent his time planning and his money building great things, but in the end, he died without God and it all meant nothing.
-Now, all of Shebna’s accomplishments – the beautiful tomb, the glorious chariots – mean worse than nothing, they are a shame to him instead.
+That man spent his time planning and his money building great things, but in the end, he died without God and it all meant nothing.
+Now, all of Shebna’s accomplishments – the beautiful tomb, the glorious chariots – meant worse than nothing; they were a shame to him instead.